junxit/us-congress-bills-116/metadata.md

 - 2020-01-09 — Senate amendment proposed (on the floor): Amendment SA 1277 proposed by Senator McConnell for Senator Barrasso.
 - 2020-01-09 — Senate amendment submitted
 - 2020-01-09 — Senate amendment submitted
+- 2020-01-13 — Message on Senate action sent to the House.
+- 2020-09-30 — Rule H. Res.
+1161 passed House.
+- 2020-09-30 — Rules Committee Resolution H. Res.
+1161 Reported to House.
+Rule provides for consideration of H.R.
+925 with 2 hours of general debate.
+Previous question shall be considered as ordered without intervening motions.
+Measure will be considered read.
+A specified amendment is in order.
+Providing for the consideration of the Senate amendments to H.R.
+925.
+- 2020-10-01 — DEBATE - The House proceeded with 2 hours of debate on motion that the House agree to the Senate amendments with an amendment.
+- 2020-10-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-10-01 — Mrs. Lowey moved that the House concur in the Senate amendments with an amendment. (consideration: CR H5202-5435)
+- 2020-10-01 — On motion to concur in the Senate amendments with an amendment Agreed to by the Yeas and Nays: 214 - 207 (Roll no. 214). (text: CR H5202-5417)
+- 2020-10-01 — Pursuant to the provisions of H. Res.
+1161, Mrs. Lowey called up H.R.
+925, with the Senate Amendments thereto and moved that the House agree in the Senate amendment to the title of H.R.
+925 and that the House agree in the Senate amendment to the text of H.R.
+925 with an amendment consisting of the text of Rules Committee Print 116-66.
+- 2020-10-01 — Resolving differences -- House actions: On motion to concur in the Senate amendments with an amendment Agreed to by the Yeas and Nays: 214 - 207 (Roll no. 214).
+- 2020-10-01 — The previous question was ordered pursuant to the rule.